Leonard Thompson - Silk Artist

 Flowers & Verse Book Three

-I publish four handbooks for users of iron-fixed silk paints.
+I publish two ebooks for users of iron-fixed silk paints.
 Find out about them by clicking on the link below.

 Silk Painting is an exciting art form.
 Many of my new ideas can be viewed by clicking on the link below.